Student sitting at computer at home engaged in online learning or training

 4. Use online courses as a networking opportunity.

-Canvas offers tools to connect with your classmates and get to know them.
-Your classmates come from a wide variety of backgrounds, experience levels and career goals, and they’re just as willing to network as you are.
-Getting to know your classmates can often lead to great industry connections by the completion of your course or program.
+Canvas offers tools to help you build and maintain professional relationships with your classmates online.
+Online courses bring together people from diverse backgrounds, experience levels and career goals, and getting to know your classmates can often lead to valuable industry connections that last beyond the course.

 5. Have kids or pets?
 Keep them busy and entertained—away from you.

-Jumping into online education can be a challenging new experience, but if you have the right mindset and prepare accordingly, you’ll likely find the transition easier than expected.
+Jumping into online education can be challenging, but with the right mindset and preparation, you’ll likely find the transition easier than expected.

 Want more information?